 WHAT TO APPLY TOPICALLY TO SPEED UP HEALING?

-The healing process of bruises after fillers, mesotherapy or biorevitalization can be intensified using external topical products, which strengthen and heal the blood vessel walls, while accelerating local metabolism and dissolving blood clots.
+Healing of bruising after fillers, mesotherapy or biorevitalization can be intensified using external topical products, which strengthen and heal the blood vessel walls, while accelerating local metabolism and dissolving blood clots.

 - Traumeel C,